jahson8/fsjs-proj3-interactive-form/README.md

 - Adding customized and conditional behavior and interactivity
 - Validating user input and providing helpful error messages when the user enters invalid information into the form fields.
+- The zipcode field validates in real time and gives reasons why validation fails.

 ## Languages